vaginessa/jdroid/README.md

 [![Build Status](https://api.travis-ci.org/maxirosson/jdroid.svg?branch=master)](https://travis-ci.org/maxirosson/jdroid)
 ======

-The JDROID Framework provides a programming and architectural model for modern Java-based enterprise and android applications.
+The jdroid Framework provides a programming and architectural model for modern Java-based enterprise and android applications.

 Help us to continue with this project: